Twisted deformations vs. cocycle deformations for quantum groups: Introduction

 When $ \lieg $ is a complex simple Lie algebra, a quantum group in this sense, depending on a single parameter, was introduced by Drinfeld \cite{Dr} as a formal series deformation $ U_\hbar(\lieg) $ defined over a ring of formal power series (in the formal parameter $ \hbar \, $) and by Jimbo and Lusztig (see \cite{Ji}, \cite{Lu}) as a deformation $ U_q(\lieg) $ defined over a ring of rational series (in the formal parameter $ q \, $).
 Indeed, Jimbo's $ U_q(\lieg) $ is actually a ``polynomial version'' of Drinfeld's $ U_\hbar(\lieg) \, $.

 Later on, several authors (cf.\ \cite{BGH}, \cite{BW1,BW2}, \cite{CM}, \cite{CV1}, \cite{Hay}, \cite{HLT}, \cite{HPR}, \cite{Ko}, \cite{KT}, \cite{Ma}, \cite{OY}, \cite{Re}, \cite{Su}, \cite{Ta}, to name a few) introduced many types of deformations of $ U(\lieg) $ depending on several parameters, usually referred to as ``multiparameter quantum groups''.
 In turn, these richer deformations induce as semiclassical limits corresponding ``multiparameter'' bialgebra structures on $ \lieg \, $.
 The construction of these multiparameter deformations applies a general procedure, always available for Hopf algebras, following two patterns that we recall hereafter.
-4pt Let $ H $ be any Hopf algebra (in a broad sense, in particular in some suitable category).
+3pt Let $ H $ be any Hopf algebra (in some braided tensor category).
 Among all possible deformations of the Hopf structure of $ H $, we look at those in which only one of either the product or the coproduct is actually modified, while the other one is kept fixed.
 The general deformation will then be, somehow, an intermediate case between two such extremes.
-On the one hand, a {\sl twist deformation\/} of $ H $ is a (new) Hopf algebra structure on $ H $ where the multiplicative structure is unchanged, whereas a new coproduct is defined by $ \; \Delta^{\scriptscriptstyle \F}(x) := \F \, \Delta(x) \F^{-1} \; $ for $ \, x \in H \, $: here $ \F $ is an invertible element in $ H^{\otimes 2} $ satisfying suitable axioms, called a ``twist'' for $ H $.
-On the other hand, a $ 2 $--cocycle deformation of $ H $ is one where the coproduct is unchanged, while a new product is defined via a formula which only depends on the old product and on a $ 2 $--cocycle $ \sigma $ of $ H $ (as an algebra).
+On the one hand, a \textsl{twist deformation\/} of $ H $ is a (new) Hopf algebra structure on $ H $ where the multiplicative structure is unchanged, whereas a new coproduct is defined by $ \; \Delta^{\scriptscriptstyle \F}(x) := \F \, \Delta(x) \F^{-1} \; $ for $ \, x \in H \, $: here $ \F $ is an invertible element in $ H^{\otimes 2} $ satisfying suitable axioms, called a ``twist'' for $ H $.
+On the other hand, a \textsl{$ 2 $--cocycle deformation\/} of $ H $ is one where the coproduct is unchanged, while a new product is defined via a formula which only depends on the old product and on a $ 2 $--cocycle $ \sigma $ of $ H $ (as an algebra): again, this procedure can be read as a suitable ``conjugation'' of the old product map by the $ 2 $--cocycle.